 You may change your party affiliation with the clerk of the town or city where you are domiciled or at any scheduled meeting of the supervisors of the checklist except for during the period of time between the first day of the filing period for the primary election and/or the presidential primary election and the date of the primary election itself.
 You will be required to choose either a Republican or Democratic ballot when you go to vote.
-The last day a registered voter can change their party affiliation before he 2022 state primary is May 31, 2022.
+The last day a registered voter can change their party affiliation before the 2024 state primary is June 4, 2024.
 Supervisors of the checklist are required to meet on that day at least between 7:00-7:30 p.m. to accept party changes.

 Where can I look up my voter registration status?

 Voters that have provided their date of birth on a voter registration form may go to the Secretary of State’s Voter Information Lookup.
 The person must enter their first name, last name, town or city, date of birth, and complete the security entry.
 If the name, town or city, and date of birth are the same as what was provided in their voter registration form, their name, voter ID, and party affiliation, if any, will be displayed.

 What if my party affiliation that is displayed on the Secretary of State’s website is not correct?

 Voters should contact their local supervisors of the checklist.
 Click here for Voter Information Lookup.